 Some new government projects including UAVs incorporate particular drone power for surveying calamity circumstances or finding survivors of catastrophic events.
 Drones investigate to identify illicit mining and pilferage.
 Use of drones for managing the National Highways in India.
-Specialists in the field supposedly accept that the Drone Regulation Policy of 2018 will usher drone business that will encash their drone flying skill in various fields.
+Specialists in the field supposedly accept that the Drone Regulation Policy of 2018 will usher drone business that will encash their drone flying skills in various fields.

-Due to the various fields, average pay is around 5.5 lacs INR a year.
+Due to the various fields, the average pay is around 5.5 lacs INR a year.
 Starting from 4 lacs INR to 7 lacs INR.
 Assuredly, in a few years, the pay will increase due to the bright future of the field.
 The estimated salary is to increase by 42% by 2026.